GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 * You should have a tab separated file with the covariates considered in the scDEA model (e.g., covariates.approach_I.tab and covariates.approach_II.tab).
 The covariates names has to be the same in the metadata slot of the seurat object.
 The details of this file will be explained in the next section.

 **Optional**:
-* Since the scDEA with TL is peformed at the gene-wise level across all the expressed genes, it can take a lot of time to run depending on the number of cells in you cell-type-specific seurat object.
+* Since the scDEA with TL is peformed at the gene-wise level across all the expressed genes, it can take a lot of time to run depending on the number of cells in your cell-type-specific seurat object.
 Thus, we provide several tab files to try [dea_MAST_glmer_TL.R](Projects/Telomere_analysis/Single_cell_analysis/dea_MAST_glmer_TL.R) only with a subset of genes (e.g., top3genes.approach_I.tab, top3genes.approach_II.tab, top10genes.approach_I.tab, and top10genes.approach_II.tab).
 The details of this file will be explained in the next section.

 ### Required Data
 **input directory (path/to/in_dir)**
 ├── approach_I
 │   └── CD8T_memory.rds